 Much indoor vegetation (at least the ones on the desk) are sourced as holiday or birthday gifts picked up by well-wishing coworkers at the local garden center or grocery store.

 When this is the case, all you can do is hope for the best in terms of health and well-being; however, you should (discreetly) examine gift plants before introducing them to your office “garden” to make sure you are not introducing any pests.

 When examining plants (either gifted or those you consider buying) look for specimens that exhibit healthy looking leaves.

 In most plants, a medium-to-dark green shade is preferable.
 Of course, some naturally exhibit spots and splashes of color or variegation.
 If you are unsure what is normal for a plant you are examining, do a little research.

 If a plant has brown leaves or exhibits unnatural yellow spots or other blemishes, pass it by.

 Sometimes is it tempting to rescue a bargain bin plant that only seems a bit sick.
 If it is unhealthy at the store or nursery, it is not likely to recover on your desk.

 Examine for pests.
 Look at the undersides of the leaves.
 If you see webbing, spotting, rusty scale or tiny little creepy, crawlies, don’t buy that plant (or introduce it to your other plants).

 If it is possible to look at the roots, do so.
-Some plants can be easily tipped out of the pot and then set back in.
+Some are easily tipped out of the pot and then set back in.

 If this is the case with the indoor plant you are considering, check to make sure the roots are white, clean and do not have a moldy smell.